Rhino Rebellion

 Volunteering with a wildlife vet also means opening your eyes to the more vital yet unpleasant world of veterinary work.
 Such procedures can include autopsies which are often necessary to give reasons to an animal’s death.
 Recent Shimongwe volunteers assisted Dr Masterson in a rhino autopsy.

 Due to the incredible size and weight of a rhino, autopsies are almost always done in the field.
-This is bush veterinary work at its most raw… the picture only gives a slight indication of just how difficult a procedure can be, not mentioning the very raw smell that is part of this procedure.
+This is bush veterinary work at its most raw… the picture only gives a slight indication of just how difficult a procedure can be, not to mention the very raw smell that is part of this procedure.

 Predators

-At Phinda Game Reserve, the lion work is mainly contraceptive based, controlling population numbers through contraceptive implants.
+At Phinda Game Reserve, the lion work is mainly contraceptive-based, controlling population numbers through contraceptive implants.

-Zebra, antelope and other wildlife
+Zebra, antelope, and other wildlife

-Although charismatic, due to the nature of predators, volunteers often are more involved with recording anaesthesia and assisting in procedures, however when working with less unpredictable and valuable species, volunteers can carry out complete procedures under the guidance of Dr. Masterson, depending on their level of experience and confidence.
+Although charismatic, due to the nature of predators, volunteers often are more involved with recording anaesthesia and assisting in procedures.
+However, when working with less unpredictable and valuable species, volunteers can carry out complete procedures under the guidance of Dr. Masterson, depending on their level of experience and confidence.